 Walmart has not released the exact weight of an applicant’s credit score in their algorithm.
 However, it is estimated that customers need a credit score of 640 or higher to get a new credit card approved.

-On the other hand, a CNBC report, a representative from the company reassured that Walmart creates cards for everyone, which means you may not need an excellent credit history.
+On the other hand, a CNBC report, a representative from the reassured that Walmart creates cards for everyone, which means you may not need an excellent credit history.

 Their credit score criteria are definitely broad.